Skip to main content

 The Cashflow tab lives under Profile in the client sidebar.
-It's where you capture the full picture of money in and money out: income sources, total spending, savings rates, and debt payments.
+It's where you capture the full picture of money in and money out: income sources, total spending, savings rates, debt payments, and (optionally) charitable giving.
 This data feeds directly into goal calculators, insurance calculators, and the cash flow visualizations you can add to Guides.

-You'll find four sections on the page: Income (top left), Spending (top right), Savings (bottom left), and Debt Payments (bottom right).
+You'll find four sections on the page by default: Income (top left), Spending (top right), Savings (bottom left), and Debt Payments (bottom right).
+A fifth section, Giving, appears below the others when it's turned on for the household.

 Income